adamnemecek/judged/README.md

 JudgeD: Probabilistic Datalog
 =============================

-_You are on the master branch: this branch is the deterministic basis of JudgeD.
-Switch to either the `exact` or `montecarlo` branches for probabilistic variants._
+_You are on the montecarlo branch: this branch is the Monte Carlo version of JudgeD.
+You can switch to either the `exact` or `master` branches for a probabilistic and deterministic variant, respectively.._

 JudgeD is a proof-of-concept implementation of a probabilistic variant of [Datalog](https://en.wikipedia.org/wiki/Datalog).
 JudgeD is available under the